MugoSquero/LibreTotal/README.md

 ## Installation

 1. Clone this repository to your local machine using `git clone https://github.com/MugoSquero/LibreTotal`
+2. Create a virtual environment and activate it using `python3 -m venv env` and then `source env/bin/activate`
-2. Install the required the dependencies using `pip install -r requirements.txt`
+3. Install the required the dependencies using `pip install -r requirements.txt`
-3. Run the development server using `python manage.py runserver`
+4. Run the development server using `python manage.py runserver`
-4. The application should now be running at http://localhost:8000/
+5. The application should now be running at http://localhost:8000/

 ## Contribute